How the Instant Pot Changed My Meal Prep Routine

 One of the most crucial parts of my weekly meal plan is my meal prep routine every Sunday.
-Spending a few hours in the kitchen is the assurance that I've got hard-boiled eggs for breakfast, grains for salad, and, best of all, that getting dinner on the table will be a lot easier in the week ahead.
-I shared my love for the Instant Pot a couple years ago, and now it's time to do it again — because it has single-handedly improved the way I meal prep.
+Spending a few hours in the kitchen means I’ve got hard-boiled eggs for breakfast and grains for salad, and that getting dinner on the table will be a lot easier in the week ahead.
+I shared my love for the Instant Pot a couple years ago, and now it’s time to do it again — because it has single-handedly improved the way I meal prep.

 It’s About More than Time

 First, I think it’s important we clear up one thing: The Instant Pot doesn’t necessarily make my Sunday meal prep any faster.
 It can, but certainly not always.

 For certain long-cooking items, like chicken stock, bone broth, and big, tough cuts of meat, sure, it is by far faster than the stovetop or slow cooker alternative.
 But for everything else, not so much.
 By the time the Instant Pot comes to pressure, then cooks, and releases pressure, it often takes the same time as other methods.
 With a couple exceptions (more on them below), I’m not pulling out my Instant Pot to cut down on the time I spend doing meal prep.

 Here’s How the Instant Pot Helps Me Meal Prep